-The prime satellite supporting the 0° service up to 20-March was Meteosat-9, and Meteosat-10 thereafter.
-Meteosat-9 is available as backup (if not supporting the 0° service), and as of April is being used to gap-fill when Meteosat-10's SEVIRI needs to be operated in full-scanning mode.
+The prime satellite supporting RSS is Meteosat-10.
+Meteosat-9 is foreseen as a backup and is used to gap-fill when Meteosat-10's SEVIRI needs to be operated in full-scanning mode, provided it is not being used to support the 0° service, which takes priority.